honeypieio/shrubcoop.org/content/job-opportunity-part-time-swapshop-coordinator.md

 The Swapshop Coordinator is responsible for the day to day retail management and development of the Swapshop in our vibrant Zero Waste Hub from Friday to Sunday.
 In collaboration with the full-time Swapshop Coordinator, this role oversees the running of the shop and supports the Swapshop volunteers to ensure the Swapshop is a thriving enterprise working towards SHRUB’s zero waste ethos and charitable objectives.
 This is primarily a retail-focused role whilst coordinating volunteers on a daily basis.

 SHRUB is a non-hierarchical member-led Cooperative with a large and enthusiastic community of volunteers who are essential to the delivery of our aims.
 As a part of the SHRUB team, your day to day work will also involve the necessary decision-making, problem-solving and volunteer management which enables SHRUB as a whole to thrive.
+This position is funded through the Scottish Government’s Climate Challenge Fund.

 **Successful applicants must have experience and skills in the following areas:**